Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

     You should choose a number of projects to test your changes with.
-You should definitely make sure that the changes do not break the building of the documentation for Material for MkDocs, which you can find in the `docs` folder.
+You should definitely make sure that the changes do not break the building of the documentation for MaterialX for MkDocs, which you can find in the `docs` folder.
 You may also want to make sure that relevant examples from the [examples repository] still build fine.